From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Experiments

-\subsubsection{Ablation Study (RQ2)}
+\subsubsection{\textbf{Ablation Study (RQ4).}}

-To investigate the impact of each component of EKTF on its performance, we conduct experiments on several variants of EKTF: \begin{itemize}[leftmargin=*] \item \textbf{only KD}: EKTF using only knowledge distillation. \item \textbf{only DML}: EKTF using only deep mutual learning. \item \textbf{w/o EM}: EKTF without the examination mechanism. \item \textbf{w/o all}: The ensemble is performed using only the mean operation. \end{itemize} From Table \ref{ablation}, we observe that all variants of EKTF have some degree of performance degradation, demonstrating the necessity of each component.
+To investigate the impact of each component of KDEF on its performance, we conduct experiments on several variants of KDEF: \begin{itemize}[leftmargin=*] \item \textbf{only KD}: $\textbf{KDEF}_{\text{Latest}}$ using only knowledge distillation. \item \textbf{only DML}: $\textbf{KDEF}_{\text{Latest}}$ using only deep mutual learning. \item \textbf{w/o EM}: $\textbf{KDEF}_{\text{Latest}}$ without the examination mechanism.
+Following prior works \cite{FINAL, FCN} that introduce auxiliary loss functions, we set $\lambda = \mu = 1$. \item \textbf{w/o all}: The ensemble is performed using only the mean operation. \end{itemize} From Table \ref{ablation}, we observe that all variants of KDEF have some degree of performance degradation, demonstrating the necessity of each component.
 Notably, using \textbf{only DML} for sub-network ensemble can sometimes decrease performance.
 For instance, on the KKBox dataset, the \textbf{only DML} variant performs worse than the \textbf{w/o all} variant, a result similar to that reported in \cite{DML4CTR}.
-The \textbf{w/o EM} variant shows minor performance loss on Criteo and ML-1M but suffers greater loss on KKBox.
-Combined with the results in Table \ref{baselines}, we can see that this is because the performance gap between PNN, FINAL, and ECN is smaller on Criteo and ML-1M, but larger on KKBox.
-This discrepancy underscores the importance of teachers tailoring their instruction and students selectively learning from each other to prevent knowledge conflicts \cite{KDCL}.
+The \textbf{w/o EM} variant exhibits minor performance degradation on the Criteo dataset but suffers greater losses on ML-1M, KKBox, and iPinYou.
+Combined with the results in Table \ref{baselines}, we observe that this is because the performance gap among PNN, FINAL, and ECN is relatively small on Criteo, but significantly larger on the other datasets.
+This suggests that selective learning between teacher-to-student and peer-to-peer modes becomes less critical when the performance disparity among student networks is small.
+In such cases, applying a unified loss balancing weight is sufficient, which explains why \textbf{w/o EM} does not work well on Criteo.
+Moreover, we observe that not only does $\textbf{KDEF}_{\text{Latest}}$ achieve better performance, but its corresponding sub-networks, $\textbf{KDEF}_{\text{PNN}}$, $\textbf{KDEF}_{\text{FINAL(1B)}}$, and $\textbf{KDEF}_{\text{ECN}}$, also achieve noticeable performance improvements.
+This demonstrates that KDEF can enhance both the ensemble performance and the performance of individual sub-networks.
+Meanwhile, by comparing PNN, FINAL, ECN, and the w/o all variant, we find that simply applying average ensemble to multiple sub-networks often leads to performance degradation, which is consistent with our findings in Section \ref{section 3}.